kjetilfjellheim/electronics_projects/rc_passive_lowpass_filter/README.md

 # RC passive lowpass filter

 ## Description
-The goal is to implement, analyze and do practical measurements different lowpass filters.
+The goal is to implement, analyze and do practical measurements on a RC lowpass filter.

 ## Goals
 - [x] Document schematic in Kicad
 - [x] Do a theoretical analyis
+- [x] Calculate 1st order
 - [ ] Implement schematic on breadboard
 - [ ] Test circuit and do measurements
+- [ ] Calculate 2nd order

 ## Equipment used
 | Equipment | Description |